MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 occurrences.
 So if transaction t1 happened in real time before transaction t2, then t1 must be ordered before t2 in the total ordering.

-Operations that only include user tables are currently Strict Serializable.
-This is made easy by using a single global timestamp and a single thread in the coordinator to order operations.
+Operations that only include user tables, and include at least one user table, are currently Strict Serializable.
+This is accomplished by using a single global timestamp and a single thread in the coordinator to order operations.
 Writes happen at a timestamp larger than all previous operations.
 Reads happen at a timestamp equal to or larger than all previous operations.

 Operations that involve reading from views over upstream data are not currently Strict Serializable.
 It is possible to read from a view at one timestamp and then later read from the same view at an earlier timestamp.
 Consider the following